mainflux/sdk-py/docs/boostrap.md

 Adds new config to the list of config owned by user identified using the provided access token.

 Some of the key data needed include the external_key and external_id which must be specific to the thing provided with the thing_id.
+Mind that every configuration  must have a specific thing_id.

 params:  config (dict): Configuration data for example:   {    "external_id": "123",  "external_key": "456",  "thing_id": "fdb1057c-2905-4f71-9a80-e0ce9191e667",  "name": "thing_name"  }  token (str): Authorization token.